Are you looking to install Namecheap SSL certificate for your website? And do you want to secure browser-website communication through Namecheap SSL?

 The dedicated IP address is indeed for every website to install Namecheap SSL certificate using cPanel, but For Namecheap shared hosting users SNI technology take care the allocation of IP address.

-Although, if you need dedicated IP address, you can submit a ticket to get assign a dedicated IP address to the website.
+Although, if you need a dedicated IP address, you can submit a ticket to get assign a dedicated IP address to the website.

 Note: Namecheap charges $24/Yr. to assign a dedicated IP address.